Logiraptor/concourse-dsl/README.md

 1. Consistent translation from Kotlin to YAML
 2. Support IDE features like auto-complete and refactoring
 3. Make invalid pipelines harder to write than valid pipelines

+## Converting your pipeline to kotlin

+Generally there are rules for how code is converted to the DSL.

+1. Yaml objects and arrays become kotlin lambdas
+2. Yaml key: value pairs become kotlin property assignments